dmbarbour/glas/docs/GlasApps.md

 For now, I'll stick to the convention where the environment allocates and returns references.
 Where appropriate, we can arrange for unique, unforgeable references, e.g. including an HMAC as part of each reference would ensure references are robust even when round-tripped through networks or databases.

 A related issue: precise, automatic garbage collection is hindered if references are normal, serializable values.
 The glas program model will not have any built-in support for GC.
 However, it is feasible to abstract references and support GC in a higher program layer (that might compile to a glas program, or be interpreted via accelerator).

-### Idea: Rendezvous?
-Likely no.

-It seems feasible to weaken isolation and introduce a [CSP-like rendezvous](https://en.wikipedia.org/wiki/Communicating_sequential_processes) to exchange data between concurrent transactions.
-These transactions would either commit together or abort together.
-The motive for this feature is that it would allow synchronous interaction between applications and services, i.e. forming multi-party transactions.

-But there are too many non-trivial challenges.
-It is unclear how transactions should be ordered with respect to effects on shared resources, such as a shared database.
-Reentrancy requires very careful attention.
-It becomes difficult to reason locally about performance.